How Brazil’s Trump is using WhatsApp to win election

 With just two days to go before the run-off vote on Sunday, Jair Bolsonaro is poised to win Brazil’s WhatsApp election.
-The far right candidate, who openly longs for the return of military dictatorship, has been leading by double digits in the polls and benefitting from a seemingly spontaneous social media campaign that has overwhelmed the digital operation of his opponent, leftist Fernando Haddad.
+The far-right candidate, who is perceived by many to openly long for the return of military dictatorship, has been leading by double digits in the polls and benefitting from a seemingly spontaneous social media campaign that has overwhelmed the digital operation of his opponent, leftist Fernando Haddad.

 Then, on October 18, Brazilian newspaper Folha de Sao Paulo reported that a campaign to inundate voters with anti-Haddad propaganda, spread via hundreds of millions of automated WhatsApp messages, had been bankrolled by a consortium of businessmen.
-Undeclared campaign donations are illegal in Brazil and the federal police are now investigating.
+Undeclared campaign donations are illegal in Brazil, and the federal police are now investigating.
 WhatsApp has banned thousands of accounts, and although Bolsonaro remains the favorite, Haddad’s accusation that he is running an “industry of lies” has gained traction in recent days.

 Brazilians are obsessed with social media.
 WhatsApp in particular is an indispensable tool—it can be used to schedule a doctor’s appointment, order a pizza, send anonymous tips to the police, and access public services.
 The app has 120 million users, communicating in groups of up to 256 people.
 It’s also a peerless platform for spreading misinformation.

 “In other social media platforms, there is an algorithm selecting what content goes where.
-With WhatsApp you usually get content direct from people you know and therefore you’re going to pay much more attention to the message,” says Mauricio Moura, the founder of market and polling research firm Idea Big Data.
+With WhatsApp you usually get content direct from people you know, and therefore you’re going to pay much more attention to the message,” says Mauricio Moura, the founder of market and polling research firm Idea Big Data.
 He notes the app’s role in the Colombian and Mexican elections—countries where people have similar online habits to Brazilians.

 Although Facebook, which is more regulated in Brazil during election campaigns, is also widely used, fake news has flourished primarily on WhatsApp.
 A Brazilian study selected the 50 most shared political images from 100,000 posts, circulated among 347 public WhatsApp groups.
 Its stunning conclusion: only 8% of them were fully truthful.